-- to require any person on the premises to provide an explanation of such documents or information or to state where such documents or information might be found - to use such force as may be reasonably necessary. - 5.22 On arrival at the premises Ofgem will produce the warrant, which shall specify as far as possible the documents and/or information to be sought, and documentary evidence that the officials who are conducting the inspection have been properly authorised to conduct the inspection. - 5.23 Ofgem will make a written record of the date and time of entry onto the premises, the number and name of all the officials involved in the inspection, the period for which the officials remained on the premises and of any document, device or information taken possession by Ofgem officials while there.
-Ofgem will provide a copy of the written record to the occupier of the premises (or someone acting on the occupier's behalf).
-We will do so before we leave the premises unless it is not reasonably practicable to do so, in which case we will do so as soon as possible afterwards. - 5.24 Ofgem will retain any items taken away from the premises for so long as it is necessary to retain them for the purposes of the investigation.
-When this is no longer necessary, Ofgem will arrange for items to be returned as soon as reasonably practicable. - 5.25 Ofgem may wish to visit multiple sites at one time or to visit a particular site on more than one occasion.
+- 5.27 Ofgem will provide a copy of the written record to the occupier of the premises (or someone acting on the occupier's behalf).
+We will do so before we leave the premises unless it is not reasonably practicable to do so, in which case we will do so as soon as possible afterwards. - 5.28 Ofgem will retain any items taken away from the premises for so long as it is necessary to retain them for the purposes of the investigation.
+When this is no longer necessary, Ofgem will arrange for items to be returned as soon as reasonably practicable. - 5.29 Ofgem may wish to visit multiple sites at one time or to visit a particular site on more than one occasion.
 Ofgem may wish to inspect business and domestic premises.
-It is entirely possible that evidence may be located in domestic premises (for example if someone under suspicion has been working at home or concealing documents there). - 5.26 Inspections will occur during reasonable hours unless it appears to Ofgem that the purpose of a search may be frustrated on an entry at a reasonable hour.
-Ofgem will take reasonable steps to ensure that we leave the premises in the same state as we found them. - 5.27 Any person who intentionally obstructs the exercise of Ofgem's rights under a warrant is guilty of an offence liable on summary conviction to imprisonment or a fine.13
+It is entirely possible that evidence may be located in domestic premises (for example if someone under suspicion has been working at home or concealing documents there). - 5.30 Inspections will occur during reasonable hours unless it appears to Ofgem that the purpose of a search may be frustrated on an entry at a reasonable hour.
+Ofgem will seek to minimise disruption to business while on the premises and will take reasonable steps to ensure that the premises are left in the same state as they were found. - 5.31 Any person who intentionally obstructs the exercise of Ofgem's rights under a warrant is guilty of an offence liable on summary conviction to imprisonment or a fine.13